983632847/SAM-for-Videos/README.md

   - [Tool Software](#tool-software)

-### Papers not included in our current survey are marked with a :boom: and will be discussed in the revised version.
+### Papers not included in this [survey](https://arxiv.org/abs/2408.08315) are marked with a :boom: and will be discussed in the revised version.
 ## Survey
 :fire:**The first survey on SAM & SAM2 for Videos:** Chunhui Zhang, Yawen Cui, Weilin Lin, Guanjie Huang, Yan Rong, Li Liu, Shiguang Shan.<br />
 "Segment Anything for Videos: A Systematic Survey."
 ArXiv (2024).